 In 2019, five of the agencies were demerited for not meeting the set criteria in persecuting Falun Gong.

-Falun Gong, also known as Falun Dafa, is a traditional Chinese spiritual practice known to relieve stress and increase energy.
-It consists of simple, slow-moving exercises and a meditation, with moral teachings based on the principles of truthfulness, compassion, and tolerance.
+Falun Gong, also known as Falun Dafa, is a traditional Chinese spiritual practice that consists of simple, slow-moving exercises and a meditation, with moral teachings based on the principles of truthfulness, compassion, and tolerance.
+Adherents said the practice has helped them relieve stress and improve their health.

 Under the leadership of the 610 Office, Falun Gong practitioners have been arbitrarily sentenced to labor camps, prison, or brainwashing centers.